-Financial advisors have historically relied on referrals, cold calling, and seminar marketing.
-SEO adds a different dynamic: attracting prospects who are actively searching for financial guidance, at the exact moment they've decided to seek help.
-These inbound leads convert at higher rates and come with stronger initial trust because the prospect chose you from their research.
+SEO for financial advisors changes where your next client comes from.
+Advisors have historically relied on referrals, cold calling, and seminar marketing.
+SEO adds a different dynamic.
+It attracts prospects who are actively searching for financial guidance, at the exact moment they decide to seek help.
+These inbound leads convert at higher rates.
+They also arrive with more trust, because the prospect found and chose you through a Google search.

 The Financial Services Search Landscape